prinsss/twitter-web-exporter/README.md

 ## Features

-- 🚚 Export tweets, replies and likes of any user as JSON/CSV/HTML.
+- 🚚 Export tweets, replies and likes of any user as JSON/CSV/HTML
-- 🔖 Export your bookmarks. (without the max 800 limit!)
+- 🔖 Export your bookmarks (without the max 800 limit!)
-- 💞 Export following, followers list of any user.
+- 💞 Export following, followers list of any user
-- 👥 Export list members and subscribers.
+- 👥 Export list members and subscribers
+- 🔍 Export search results
-- 📦 Download images and videos from tweets in bulk at original size.
+- 📦 Download images and videos from tweets in bulk at original size
-- 🚀 No developer account or API key required.
+- 🚀 No developer account or API key required
-- 🛠️ Ship as a UserScript and everything is done in your browser.
+- 🛠️ Ship as a UserScript and everything is done in your browser
-- 💾 Your data never leaves your computer.
+- 💾 Your data never leaves your computer
-- 💚 Completely free and open-source.
+- 💚 Completely free and open-source

 ## Installation